mbhuddleston/Mbhuddleston.github.io/_posts/2019-11-07-devotions-of-meme.md

 mathjax: true
 featured: true
 comments: true
-title: Devotions of Meme
+title: Devotions of Meme - How the Scripture Encourages us to Pray
 description: Devotions of Meme
 modified: '2019-11-07'
 tags: >-
   Devotion, Apostolic, Prayer, Pray, Nona Freeman, Vesta Mangun, Jesus, Love, Mom, ESL teacherd
 ---
-## Sermonettes by Kathryn
+## Sermonettes by Kathryn - How the Scripture Encourages us to Pray

 My great-grandmother was an amazing woman of faith.
 SHe was also a minister and for many years wrote short sermons for her ladies group.
 I have decided to randomly pick one and type it as often as I can.
 THey will encourage and inspire greatness in the Lord.